 Instructions

-After removing the oven, drop the baking sheet onto the counter to deflate them and get that crinkle effect.
-Let cool for 5-10 minutes then serve and enjoy!
+After removing the oven, drop the baking tray onto the counter to deflate them and get that crinkle effect.
+Let cool for 5-10 minutes on the baking sheet before transferring to a wire rack.
+Serve and enjoy!

 Serving Suggestions